supercollider/supercollider/README_WINDOWS.md

   build, get one of:

   1. Visual Studio 2013 (v12), which includes `msbuild`.
-Optionally the Windows SDK for you Windows version.
+Optionally the Windows SDK for your Windows version.
 If you choose this, you will have to download dependencies (see below) from the original providers.

      If your keyboard reflexes are 'dir, del and \', if you prefer the